klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

 }
 ```

-We will test 1) `greet()` function whether it returns "Hello, Klaytn" message properly, 2) `setGreet()` function whether it set new greeting message properly and reverts when non-owner account attempts to update the greeting.
+We will test 1) `greet()` function whether it returns "Hello, Klaytn" message properly, 2) `setGreet()` function whether it sets new greeting message properly and reverts when non-owner account attempts to update the greeting.

 First, we will install the Chai assertions library (or any different assertions library you use) for generic assertions, and the truffle-assertions library for the smart contract assertions.